eclipse-tractusx/traceability-foss/docs/arc42.md

 ### What is the purpose of the Trace-X application

-* Empower all companies from SMEs to large OEMs to participate in parts traceability with an Open-Source solution to easily take part in Catena-X Traceability Use Case.
+* Empower all companies from SMEs to large OEMs to participate in parts traceability with an open-source solution to easily take part in the Catena-X traceability use case.
 * It is a standalone application which can be self-hosted.
 * Display the relations of the automotive value chain based on a standardized IT model.
 * Overview and transparency across the supplier network enable faster intervention based on recorded events in the supply chain.